top of page

 20181220_151750.jpg

-The Dieta process, as approached at Novalis, is an 8 day isolation period where the participant undergoes a shamanic journey with a singular planta maestra, or master teacher plant.
-Opening & closing the 8 day period with an ayahuasca ceremony, the participant then enters a dieta tambo in the jungle for 8 days, completely isolated from all social contact, drinking their chosen plant & adhering to a restricted diet.
-This is done to make a special shamanic relationship with the spirit of the plant, a life-long relationship where the person integrates the energies of the plant into themselves.
-We offer longer dietas upon request.
+During the opening, the participant then enters a dieta tambo in the jungle for the number of days choosen, completely isolated from all social contact, drinking their chosen plant and adhering to a restricted diet.
+This is what is meant by dieta, as it requires a special protocol.
+The word "dieta" means diet in Spanish, but in our case does not just mean food.
+This is done to make a special shamanic relationship with the spirit of the plant.
+It is a life-long relationship where the person integrates the energies of the plant into themselves.
+During the closing, this relationship will be sealed.

 Primary Dieta Plants Available: